Securing the Machines: A Comprehensive Guide to Machine Identity Governance

 Zero Trust is a security framework based on the principle of "never trust, always verify."
 Applying Zero Trust to Machine Identity Governance (MIG) means:

-• Continuous Verification: Machine identities are constantly authenticated and authorized, not just at the initial access request.
+- Continuous Verification: Machine identities are constantly authenticated and authorized, not just at the initial access request.
+This means even after a machine is granted access, its identity and permissions are re-evaluated periodically or based on context changes.

 "Zero Trust assumes that every identity, device, and network is potentially compromised."